Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

     "#root": {}
   }

 where the root objec, i.e. :literal:`mainJson`, has been omitted in this document.
 If one wants to check whether the returned object actually represent an array, instead of using the built-in :literal:`is_array` method, one has to use the function :literal:`bool isConvertibleToArray( const json& j )` defined in :class:`Tudat/InputOutput/JsonInterface/Support/valueAccess.h`.
-This function returns :literal:`true` if :literal:`j` is of value type :literal:`object` and all its non-special keys are convertible to :class:`int`, or if :literal:`j` is already of value type :literal:`array`.
+This function returns :literal:`true` if :literal:`j` is of value type :jsontype:`object` and all its non-special keys are convertible to :class:`int`, or if :literal:`j` is already of value type :jsontype:`array`.
 After this check, it is safe to call the function :literal:`json getAsArray( const json& jsonObject )` to convert the object back to array type.
 During this process, the information stored in the special keys is lost, so this is rarely done.
 Instead, the :literal:`from_json` function of :class:`std::vector` has been overridden so that it is possible to write:

 .. code-block:: cpp